Article written by Elisa

 9. Road Trip in Corsica

-The island of Corsica is one of the best places to visit in France in spring, especially in May.
+The island of Corsica is another of the best places to visit in France in spring, especially in May.
 Take advantage of the mild weather and the calm before the summer holidays to explore the coast and venture into the island’s interior on a Corsica road trip.

 Corsica by car is the only way to reach the best beaches and discover all the must-see attractions of the island and its hidden gems.
 There are so many wonderful places to see on a road trip around Corsica that you will appreciate the freedom to stop when you want to admire the landscape or visit something that was not on your Corsica bucket list.